 Tuesday, March 27, 2007

-It used to bother me that I appear to be walking on a different track than everybody I know in the Real World.
-The slow, out-of-it, what-planet-are-you-from? track--that's where I've strolled all my life.
+It used to bother me that I appear to be walking on a different track than everybody I know.
+The slow, out-of-it, what-planet-are-you-from? track--that's where I stroll.

-I run into friends and acquaintances downtown and they'll list for me the books they're reading.
-You know, ones with titles like, "Understanding God From A-Z," or, "How To Pray in 250 Easy Steps," or, "Becoming the Ultra-Spiritual Person You've Always Longed To Be."
+I run into acquaintances and they'll list for me the books they're reading.
+You know, ones with titles like, "Understanding God From A-Z," or, "How To Pray in 50 Easy Steps," or, "Becoming the Ultra-Spiritual Person You've Always Longed To Be."
 (Okay, okay.
 I'm exaggerating.
-But just a little.)
+A little.)

-Yet, usually I'm in the middle of books like, Rosamond du Jardin's, "Boy Trouble," or Betty MacDonald's, "Onions In The Stew," or Peter Mayle's, "Toujours Provence."
+But me?
+Usually I'm reading Rosamond du Jardin's, "Boy Trouble," or Betty MacDonald's, "Onions In The Stew," or Peter Mayle's, "Toujours Provence."
 So I switch the subject fast before being asked what I'm reading.
 I'm no fool.
-I know those kinds of books will bring only blank stares (Rosamond who?) or pity glances.
+I know my books will bring only blank stares (Rosamond who?) or pity glances.

 So then the other person describes the complete sets of teaching tapes they bought from three different Christian teachers (all names unknown to me) and the stuff, in detail, they're learning, while I stand there wondering if I should mention my current favorite teacher is still the one I began listening to 13 years ago.
 But knowing better, I switch subjects again.

 We move onto how he/she is so excited because their children are all missionaries now and their church is growing out of its building and saving the world and holding meetings every night of the week.

 And when they pause for a breath, that's when I say, "I have a blog."
 Usually, that kills the conversation.